 Perfect for a crowd on game day.
 Easy enough for a weeknight dinner.
 This recipe for hoagies with sous vide sausage peppers and onions is simple and gourmet.

 Sous vide any sausage

 Chicken sausage, bratwurst, Italian sausage, chorizo.
-They all taste great on a hoagie and will make hungry football fans happy.
+They all taste great on a hoagie roll and will make hungry people happy.

 These sausages are juicy, juicy, juicy!

 If you don’t own a sous vide machine, you can boil or fry the sausage.
 But the sous vide cooking method is incomparable.
 It’s gourmet comfort food at home.
 This style of cooking makes the sausage super juicy.
 The beer-infused roasted red peppers and caramelized onions could be a dish of their own.

-In this recipe, the sous vide sausage peppers and onions cook in a beer marinade.
+In this recipe, sous vide sausage peppers and onions cook in a beer marinade.
+YUM.